Renat97/CS457-DBMS/README.md

 # SQLfromPython
-CS 457 Database Management Systems ~ First part is the Metadata Management, the functionalities are Database creation, deletion, as well as Table creation, deletion, updates, and basic queries.
-The second part gives the Database Management System basic data manipulation, this allows us to insert tuples, delete tuples, modify tuples, basic select on tuples.
-The last part of the assignment is to implement Table Joins, the Database Management System can know make queries over multiple tables.
-I designed how the program will join tuples from two source tables.
-The functionalities are SQL inner join's and SQL left outer join's.
-Listed above are the complete functionalities of this multiple part project.
+CS 457 Database Management Systems ~ The goal of this project is to simulate a Database Management System.
+The commands I implemented here work the same as the SQLite DBMS.

+the first part is the Metadata Management, the functionalities are Database creation, deletion, and setting a Database as the Database you want to use.
+More features are table creation, deletion, updating the table, and using the select * query.

+The second part gives the Database Management System basic data manipulation, this allows us to insert data into our tables.
+As well as perform basic updating of the values of our tables.
+Basic queries are also implemented, such as being able to delete a specific value from a specific table, or many values from the same table.
+The "where" statement was added to filter for the queries.